 Krulder, with a business degree from SUNY Maritime College in the Bronx, enlisted in the Army several months before 9/11.
 At 22, he was deployed with the 101st Airborne Division.
 He fought in the Battle of Najaf, Iraq, where armed forces seized the city to root out Saddam Hussein loyalists.
 He then went on to fight in Mosul to do the same.

 In 2004, he returned from war to find himself tracked into law enforcement jobs.
 “I was trading in my military armor for a police vest,” said Krulder, who saw the possibility of his post-traumatic stress disorder flare up in his police job at the Volusia County Sheriff’s Office, which encompasses the Daytona Beach, Fla., area.

 “I got out before I got into trouble,” he said from his firm’s Wall Street trading-floor office in lower Manhattan, where he’s now an assistant vice president.

 Krulder left law enforcement to manage a California factory, where he was later laid off.
 His family went to Illinois to be with his in-laws while he went to look for work in New York.

-Posted by GPD on August 9, 2013, With 474 Reads Filed under Veterans Administration (VA).
+Posted by GPD on August 9, 2013, With 477 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.